Mc-Zen/tidy/docs/tidy-guide.typ

 There are multiple ways to customize the output style.
 You can
 - pick a different predefined style,
-- apply show rules before showing the module,
+- apply show rules before printing the module documentation or
 - create an entirely new style.